Itz-Agasta/nerrf/docs(lagacy)/attack_scenario.md

 # LockBit-style Ransomware Simulation for NERRF

-This document outlines controlled LockBit-style ransomware simulations for NEERF M0 (Research Lock-in) and M1 (Tracker Alpha) milestones.
+This document outlines controlled LockBit-style ransomware simulations for NERRF M0 (Research Lock-in) and M1 (Tracker Alpha) milestones.
 The goal is to define realistic file-level syscalls and encryption behavior within Kubernetes pods to validate the dependency graph and undo planner.

 ## About LockBit